 Madison Prep's Principals will be responsible for overseeing and guiding all aspects of teaching, learning, and student and family services in the school.
-His/her primary focus will be ensuring teachers are teaching, students are learning, parents are engaged, the community is involved in the school and the school is involved in the community.
-S/he will also ensure that all team members lead with Madison Prep's Core Values and Leadership Dimensions in mind and that all team members in the Instructional Pipeline are supported, developed, recognized, and rewarded for their achievements.
+Their primary focus will be ensuring teachers are teaching, students are learning, parents are engaged, the community is involved in the school and the school is involved in the community.
+They will also ensure that all team members lead with Madison Prep's Core Values and Leadership Dimensions in mind and that all team members in the Instructional Pipeline are supported, developed, recognized, and rewarded for their achievements.

-The Principal's duties will include recruiting, orientating and evaluating all faculty and staff; recruiting students and meeting enrollment goals; monitoring classroom instruction and student support services; planning for school effectiveness and student achievement; organizing effective professional development opportunities for faculty and staff; and serving as a spokesperson along with the President for the school.
-The Principal will also be responsible for curriculum development for all subject areas, managing and reporting all internal and external assessment data, measuring and reporting student achievement; and ensuring that special needs students and English Language Learners are appropriately educated, supported and integrated into all facets of the school.
-The Principal will report to the President and serve as a member of the Executive Leadership Team and the leader of the school's management team.
+The Principals' duties will include recruiting, orientating and evaluating all faculty and staff; recruiting students and meeting enrollment goals; monitoring classroom instruction and student support services; planning for school effectiveness and student achievement; organizing effective professional development opportunities for faculty and staff; and serving as a spokesperson along with the President for the school.
+The Principals will also be responsible for curriculum development for all subject areas, managing and reporting all internal and external assessment data, measuring and reporting student achievement; and ensuring that special needs students and English Language Learners are appropriately educated, supported and integrated into all facets of the school.
+They will serve as members of the Executive Leadership Team and lead the schools' management teams.
 They will also serve as members of Board Committees and attend and participate in all Madison Prep Board Meetings.
+The Principals will report to the President.